F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 Examine the cookies
 ~~~~~~~~~~~~~~~~~~~

-1. Turn intercept to on in Burp and in your hackazon tab, click on one or various links like "Get the Best Price"
+1. Turn intercept to on in Burp and in your hackazon tab, click on one or various links like "Get the Best Price".

 2. In Burp, examine the request.
-Notice the cookie names and their values before forwarding.
+Notice the cookie names and their values before forwarding, click Forward to send the request to the Hackazon app, then view the Hackazon app in the firefox tab to view the response.

 |